LivingGarden/LivingGarden.github.io/indonesia.md

 Using OpenStreetMap to organize areas to map has been made easier through the use of the OSM Tasking Manager.
 An example of which can be seen for Kelud [HERE](http://tasks.hotosm.org/project/425).

-###Data Benefits
+##Data Benefits

-The data produced from this mapping party will be used in several ways.

 OpenStreetMap data is freely available for anyone to download and use in a variety of software.
+The data produced from this mapping party will be used in several applications.
 This data can be used in hazard risk models, to inform development decisions or for a variety of other purposes.

+###USGS VDAP

+* Modelling
+*